 Consider taking the elevators at night for an unforgettable experience and seeing Tokyo lit up in all its glory.

-16.)
+17.)
 Visit the Tokyo Tower 🗼

 Dubbed as the Eiffel Tower of Tokyo, this monumental metal frame tower stands at 332m high and is the second tallest structure in the whole of Japan.
-Whilst the French counterpart is exposed steel, the Tokyo Tower is painted in a red and white, making for an eye catching site.
-The observation tower gives us travellers another glimpse of the Tokyo Skyline.
+Whilst the French counterpart is exposed steel, the Tokyo Tower is painted in a red and white, making for an eye-catching site.

-17.)
+18.)
 Scramble across the Shibuya Crossing

 Yep, it’s as big as you can imagine and filled with hundreds (if not, thousands) of people crossing all at the same time.
 Head to the Shibuya Crossing and scramble your way across this bustling crossing.

 For the best photo, head over to the walking platform in Keio Station on the Inokashira Line.

-18.)
+19.)
 Visit the Ghibli Museum